napari/napari.github.io/dev/_sources/howtos/layers/labels.md

   5. To undo the last added vertex, use a right-click.
   6. To cancel the drawing at any time without making a permanent change on the labels layer, press `Esc`.
 This will delete the polygon overlay.
-  7. Press `Enter` to finish drawing at any time or double click within a radius of 20 screen pixels of the first vertex.
+  7. To finish drawing and complete the shape, use double click for the last vertex or press "Enter".
 This will add the polygon overlay to the labels layer.
+     Note that in Settings > Experimental you can enable and set the minimum distance to the origin vertex required for double click to complete the shape.

   The polygon overlay will have the color of the label.
 The polygon overlay also has an opacity that can be adjusted the value of the `opacity` slider in the